cunhapaulo/marpstyle/examples/example-copernico.md

 ---
-title: Example Slides for Theme Max Weber
+title: Example Slides for Theme Nicoau Copérnico
 author: Paulo Cunha
 description: This is an example of how to use my themes
 keywords: Marp, Slides, Themes, Marpstyle, Copernico